usbosbur/Hello-World/README.md

 Hello there,

-I like products that delight users and developers alike.
+I like products that delight users

+Let's add few more lines